thecasualcoder/save-my-ears/README.md

 # save-my-ears

-Launch agent that resets volume to 25% whenever a headphone/earphone is connected to your Mac.
+Launch agent that resets volume to a lower value whenever a headphone/earphone is connected to your Mac.

 ### Why? and How?